mobyle2/mf-pyramid/README.md

       if method returns {}, then access is allowed if method returns a mongo filter, it will be applied on request to access object(s) ....
+      Request parameter is the pyramid request object, can be used to get parameters, authenticated user etc...
       return filter

 If this function is not defined, then all elements are available via GET method.